Traveling During Cancer Treatment

-Ask your healthcare providers travel is safe for you
+Ask your healthcare providers if travel is safe for you

 Learn about travel vaccinations

-To reduce delays at airport security or border patrol, be sure that all medications are labelled, ideally with the original prescription labels.
+- To reduce delays at airport security or border patrol, be sure that all medications are labeled, ideally with the original prescription labels.
 Try to pack all medications in the original pill bottle or packaging.

-If you're traveling with temperature-sensitive medications (such as injections), consider purchasing ice packs and a medication travel bag to keep your medications cool throughout your journey.
-If you're staying in a motel/hotel, always call ahead and request a mini-fridge.3,4
+- If you're traveling with temperature-sensitive medications, such as injections, consider purchasing ice packs and a medication travel bag to keep your medications cool throughout your journey.
+If you're staying in a hotel, always call ahead and request a mini-fridge.

 Carry paperwork describing your medical needs